 Case Study 1: The Millers

-The Millers are a middle-class family with two children.
-They own a home with a fixed-rate mortgage and both parents work full-time.
+Here's the thing about the Millers are a middle-class family with two children.
+Because of that, they own a home with a fixed-rate mortgage and both parents work full-time.
 When the CPI rises, they notice that their grocery bills increase, and they must spend more on gasoline for commuting.

 - Immediate Impact: Increased expenses for food and transportation.